 From 'Advanced features', the administrator can "Allow site-wide messaging" (disabled by default).
 If this setting is enabled, users on the site can view all other users when selecting someone to message and can choose to accept messages from anyone on the site.

-Messaging system default settings are set in 'Message outputs' in Site administration.
+Messaging system default settings are set in 'Notification settings' in Site administration / Messaging

-There are four default types of output methods for messaging: web, Jabber, email and mobile.
+There are four default types of notification plugins: web, Jabber, email and mobile.

 By default web and email are both enabled, though email will only work of course if the site has been properly configured to deliver email.
 Jabber and Mobile notifications are off by default and need to be configured first.